PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 In order to reduce complexity and to simplify development of higher level tools that build on top of kubeadm, it uses a limited set of constant values for well-known paths and file names.

-The Kubernetes directory `/etc/kubernetes` is a constant in the application, since it is clearly the given path in a majority of cases, and the most intuitive location; other constants paths and file names are:
+The PlaidCloud directory `/etc/PlaidCloud` is a constant in the application, since it is clearly the given path in a majority of cases, and the most intuitive location; other constants paths and file names are:

-- `/etc/kubernetes/manifests` as the path where kubelet should look for static Pod manifests.
+- `/etc/PlaidCloud/manifests` as the path where kubelet should look for static Pod manifests.
 Names of static Pod manifests are:
     - `etcd.yaml`
     - `kube-apiserver.yaml`
     - `kube-controller-manager.yaml`
     - `kube-scheduler.yaml`
-- `/etc/kubernetes/` as the path where kubeconfig files with identities for control plane components are stored.
+- `/etc/PlaidCloud/` as the path where kubeconfig files with identities for control plane components are stored.
 Names of kubeconfig files are:
     - `kubelet.conf` (`bootstrap-kubelet.conf` during TLS bootstrap)
     - `controller-manager.conf`
     - `scheduler.conf`
     - `admin.conf` for the cluster admin and kubeadm itself
 - Names of certificates and key files :
-    - `ca.crt`, `ca.key` for the Kubernetes certificate authority
+    - `ca.crt`, `ca.key` for the PlaidCloud certificate authority
     - `apiserver.crt`, `apiserver.key` for the API server certificate
     - `apiserver-kubelet-client.crt`, `apiserver-kubelet-client.key` for the client certificate used by the API server to connect to the kubelets securely
     - `sa.pub`, `sa.key` for the key used by the controller manager when signing ServiceAccount